UPDATED: APRIL 19, 2023 | 3 MIN READ

 - Window treatments

-Liability insurance is a type of insurance that protects you against financial loss if someone sues you for damages, and can include anything from damage to property to injury or death.
+Liability insurance protects you against financial loss if someone sues you for damages and can include anything from damage to property to injury or death.

 Homeowners associations (HOAs) often offer liability insurance to cover accidents in common areas on your property, such as clubhouses or communal swimming pools.
 If your HOA fees include insurance coverage, you may not need a separate policy for the common areas.